Ezekiel Bread Recipes and Manna Bread

 Ezekiel bread recipes use a combination of different types of grains and legumes that make it higher in protein than other yeast breads.

-And I would be sure to sprout all of the grains and most of the legumes before making an Ezekiel bread recipe because of the anti-nutrients.
+It's believed that to get the most nutrition, you should sprout the grains and most of the legumes before making an Ezekiel bread recipe.

 In fact, it may be one of the easiest breads to make because it only requires one type of sprouted grain - and that's about it.